UnivHI-MLib-Arch/ASpace-Docs/Staff_User_Manual/Section IV/IVA-CreatingAccessions.md

          6. **'Barcode'**
             1. Enter the container’s barcode if your department barcodes containers.
          7. **'Location'**
             1. WARNING!: As of August 2024, the locations that are entered into ASpace are not properly formatted, and only go down to range and bay, not all the way to individual shelves within a bay.
-So, please do not follow the remainder of these instructions until after the ArchivesSubcommittee has decided on standard location formatting and announced that locations are ready to use!
+So, please do not follow the remainder of these instructions until after the Archives Subcommittee has decided on standard location formatting and announced that locations are ready to use!
             2. First, click **‘Add Location’**; this brings up the other fields.
 ‘Status’, ‘Start Date’, and ‘Location’ are required; ‘Note’ can be helpful.
             3. **'Status'**: Choose ‘Current’ unless you really care about tracking items’ past locations.
             4. **‘Location’**: either type a few letters into a search bar or click on the downward-pointing triangle to browse.